daniele-salvagni/dan.salvagni.io/src/pages/s/color-goggles.md

 ---
 layout: '../../layouts/SoftPost.astro'
+collection: soft
+order: 1

+author: Daniele Salvagni
 title: Color Goggles
 description: Saturation manager for Intel™ laptops.
-publishDate: 2019-12-24
+publishDate: 2019-12-28
-author: Daniele Salvagni
-collection: soft

 excerpt:
   ColorGoggles is an extremely lightweight application that automatically manages your digital saturation when playing games to enhance visibility.
 This